ESMValGroup/ESMValTool/.github/pull_request_template.md

     to open a new issue on GitHub.
 -->

-- [ ] [Create an issue](https://github.com/ESMValGroup/ESMValTool/issues) to discuss what you are going to do ☝
+- [ ] [☝ Create an issue](https://github.com/ESMValGroup/ESMValTool/issues) to discuss what you are going to do

 ## Checklist

+It is the responsibility of the author to make sure the PR is ready to review.
+The icons indicate whether the item will be subject to the [🛠 Technical][1] or [🧪 Scientific][2] review.

 - [ ] [🛠][1] PR has a descriptive title for the [changelog](https://docs.esmvaltool.org/en/latest/changelog.html)
 - [ ] [🛠][1] Code follows the [style guide](https://docs.esmvaltool.org/en/latest/community/introduction.html#code-style)